How to quickly fix Mac Bluetooth not working

 If turning your Mac Bluetooth off and on didn’t help, try disconnecting all your USB and Bluetooth devices and then connecting them back on again:

-1. Go to System Preferences ➙ Bluetooth
+1. Go to System Settings ➙ Bluetooth.

-4. Wait for a few minutes and reconnect your devices
+4. Wait for a few minutes and reconnect your devices.

 Tip 3: Delete the Bluetooth .plist files